IceSandwich/IceToolbag/README.md

 - effects should has clip property and can interactive in viewport.
 - develop Slider Strip, Subtitle Strip, etc.
 - draw basic shape in viewport.
+- add common sticker, maybe a sticker library.

 ## Known Issues :bug:

-- when dragging the value, it seems blender costs lots of memory. (due to cache manager of blender)
+- when dragging the value, it seems blender costs lots of memory due to cache manager of blender.

 ## Changelog :bookmark_tabs:
 0.0.1 alpha
-1. support insert keyframes for properties which are able to add drivers
+1. support keyframes animation for most properties.
-2. now can duplicate richstrip, so get rid of copy effect
+2. get rid of copy effect since we can duplicate richstrip.
-3. update some api of base effect class, so everyone can write his own effect
+3. update some api of base effect class, so everyone can write his own effect.

 ## Last things...  :blush: